-to their liking.
-Evans instructed Agent Simeon Whiteley to examine a site in Cache la Poudre country for a reservation that would be away from settlers and to consult the Indians while doing so.
-He asked John Loree to try to keep Northern Arapahos and the Sioux at Camp Collins on amicable terms.24 they were away hunting south of the Arkansas River.
+Colley was not immediately successful in gathering the friendly Southern Arapahos and Cheyennes at his agency, since they were away hunting south of the Arkansas River.
 But he insisted that the Arapahos were reliably peaceable and that, aside from the young warriors in the Dog Soldier band, the Southern Cheyennes did not want to fight.
-Colley also told Evans, however, that the Dog Soldiers "control the tribe" and the "chiefs are afraid of them."25
+Colley also told Evans, however, that the Dog Soldiers "control the tribe" and the "chiefs are afraid of them."